waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis:** Pressing the switch at (3, 6) will open the eastern gates at (25, 14) and (26, 14).
 - **Test:** After pressing the switch, used `pathfinder` to check for a path to (25, 14).
 - **Conclusion:** Hypothesis DENIED.
 No path was found.
 The switch does not open the eastern gates.

+## F. Off-Screen Gate Hallucination
+- **Observation:** I received a `Dead End Area Mismatch` and `Navigable Warps Mismatch` critique.
+I believed I was trapped in the western part of Pokemon Mansion 1F.
+- **Hypothesis:** My understanding of how the game determines reachability was flawed.
+- **Conclusion:** Hypothesis CONFIRMED.
+The validation system revealed that it optimistically treats all `gate_offscreen` tiles as traversable for pathing purposes, unless I have a specific marker indicating otherwise.
+This means I was never truly trapped and had multiple exits available that I failed to consider.
+- **Lesson Learned:** I must trust the game's validation data completely.
+If the system says a warp is reachable, it is, even if it seems impossible based on what I can see on screen.
+My `pathfinder` tool must also be updated to reflect this logic.